University

 Sciences

-Vanessa Flowers, Curie High School, gold medal, biology
+Flowers, Curie High School, gold medal, biology

 Demetria Gaston, Providence - St. Mel High School, bronze medal, biology